dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 ### Update a to-do item

-Updating a to-do item is very similar to adding one.
-The only real difference between the two in this case is that the `url` changes to add the unique identifier of the item, and the `type` is `PUT`.
+Updating a to-do item is similar to adding one.
+The only real difference between the two is that the `url` changes to add the unique identifier of the item, and the `type` is `PUT`.

 [!code-javascript[](first-web-api/samples/2.2/TodoApi/wwwroot/site.js?name=snippet_AjaxPut)]